 English language requirements

-Applicants from outside the UK will often need to meet specific English language requirements in order to be able to study at The University of Manchester.
+Applicants from outside the UK usually need to meet specific English language requirements in order to study at The University of Manchester.

-The UK’s Home Office requires that every student from outside the UK and the European Union (EU) must show evidence of a minimum level of English language (called B2 level) in order to be granted a UK visa (Tier 4 visa) to study at undergraduate or postgraduate level.
+The UK Visa and Immigration Authority (UKVI) requires that every student requiring a visa to study in the UK must show evidence of a minimum level of English language (Common European Framework (CEFR) B2 level) in order to be granted a Student Route visa (previously known as a Tier 4 visa) to study at undergraduate or postgraduate level.

 - Antigua and Barbuda